 Learn how to photograph your own work.
 You may have to buy or rent a DSLR camera, and appropriate lights.
 But if you learn this skill it will save you a lot of money.
 And in the future, you can even document work for extra cash.

 Support materials must be relevant to the arts grant proposal.
 For example, when a grant supports interdisciplinary projects, I send examples of a variety of disciplines.
 I include book projects, animations, and painting.
 If I am applying to grant that is in support of painting I will only include my best paintings.

 Choose work that references your plan.
 An important part of writing an art proposal is to convince the jury that you can achieve it.
 If you are a sculptor proposing a video project, don’t just include images of sculptures.
 Include a short trial video to show your capability with the medium.

-How to Write an Art Proposal — Step 6: Prepare Files
+Step 6: Prepare Files

 Every application has specific formatting guidelines.
 You must follow the rules.
 Grants will dismiss a whole application for one mistake.